Learn English with Quirks & Quarks

 • ☐ ☐ ☐ launch [v] - start

-• ☐ ☐ ☐ swamps [n] - marshes / wetlands
+• ☐ ☐ ☐ swamps [n] - marshes, wetlands

-• ☐ ☐ ☐ expedition [n] - trip / journey
+• ☐ ☐ ☐ an expedition [n] - a trip , a journey

-• ☐ ☐ ☐ conceive [v] - think of / imagine
+• ☐ ☐ ☐ conceive [v] - think of, imagine

 • ☐ ☐ ☐ take place [phv] - happen

-• ☐ ☐ ☐ skeptical [adj] - don't believe something
+• ☐ ☐ ☐ skeptical [adj] - not believing something

 • ☐ ☐ ☐ earthworks [n] - walls made of dirt and stone

-• ☐ ☐ ☐ plazas [n] - town squares / marketplaces
+• ☐ ☐ ☐ plazas [n] - town squares, marketplaces

-• ☐ ☐ ☐ mysterious [adj] - secret / unknown
+• ☐ ☐ ☐ mysterious [adj] - secret, unknown

 [n] - noun, [v] - verb, [phv] - phrasal verb, [adj] - adjective, [exp] - expression